Xenon-s/js.device-reminder/README.md

 {geraeteName: "GERAETENAME", energyMessure: 'DATA POINT CONSUMPTION', energyPower: 'DATENPUNKT SWITCH ON / OFF'},

-"DEVICE NAME" can be replaced by any name (no umlauts!)
 'DATA POINT CONSUMPTION' Here the DP must be selected which measures the consumption 'DATA POINT SWITCH ON / OFF' Here the switch that switches the device ON / OFF is selected -> not yet implemented

 The data points for display in VIS are automatically set to "0_userdata.0.Verbrauch." created.